Graylog2/documentation/pages/configuration/elasticsearch.rst

 Starting with version 2.3, Graylog uses the HTTP protocol to connect to your Elasticsearch cluster, so it does not have a hard requirement for the Elasticsearch version anymore.
 We can safely assume that any version starting from 2.x is working.

-.. warning:: We forbid you to upgrade Elasticsearch to 7.11!
+.. warning:: We caution you not to install or upgrade Elasticsearch to 7.11 and later!
+It is not supported.
 If you do so, it will break your instance!

 ===============  =====================
 Graylog version  Elasticsearch version